amitbcp/tsai-vision/assignment_11/README.md

 ## Open CV Assignment

 Inference with YOLO was done using OpenCV.
-The reseults are available in the [here]("./Open CV/ReadMe.md")
+The results and details are available in the [README](https://github.com/amitbcp/tsai-vision/blob/main/assignment_11/Open%20CV/ReadMe.md)

+## Custom Yolo Training

+The custom YOLO trianing and annotation details can be found in custom section of the repo.
+The link to the [README](https://github.com/amitbcp/tsai-vision/blob/main/assignment_11/Custom/README.md)